 As shown in Fig.5, when an electron is moving in circular orbit, it moves Only in tangential (= angular ) direction.

 So in circular orbit, the concept of radial momentum and de Broglie wavelength do NOT exist.

 So the orbital length becomes n (= nφ ) × tangential de Broglie wavelength.

-We don't need to think about the radial wave quantization, different from elliptical orbit.
+The original simplest Bohr model didn't think about the radial wave quantization, unlike Sommerfeld's elliptical orbit.

 (Fig.6) n (= nφ ) × angular de Broglie wavelength.